WordPress blocks are the latest way to help website owners edit their WordPress page.

-Take a look at my in depth post on the original editor – How to edit pages in WordPress – as it also describes many of the tools that you will see in the WordPress block editor.
+Take a look at my in depth post – How to use the WordPress block editor.

 An end to the need for extra plugins

-The new block editor puts an end to the need for extra layout plugins or fancy Themes that we used in the past – such as the Divi Builder or the Fusion Builder.
-These were quite code heavy so actually quite bad for search engine optimisation.
+The new block editor puts an end to the need for extra layout plugins used in the past – such as the Divi Builder or the Fusion Builder.
+These are code heavy – a negative signal in search engine optimisation.

-WordPress blocks can be moved and positioned on the page simply by dragging – a much more user friendly way of editing in WordPress.
-If you know how to do it.
+WordPress blocks can be moved and positioned on the page simply by dragging.
+A more user-friendly way of editing in WordPress.
+If you know how.

 New block types in WordPress

 What is really exciting is that website owners can now add columns and tables – which were a real pain before.

 Plus there are blocks for things like LATEST POSTS, for which you used to need short-code.

 To add a column go to the + Plus icon, as highlighted at the beginning of this post.
 Choose columns and a new block will appear on your page.
 Within it there is a choice of column layout – columns can be added as 50% of the page, or as thirds of the page.